Keeping kids cosy overnight when you’re camping outdoors

 - Cotton Mats – These mattresses are filled with cotton for extra softness and comfort, they can normally be easily rolled and are used for day beds and napping, mostly indoors.

-- Foldable Beds – They are either tri-fold mattresses or cots with an aluminium frame, or you may find the type that folds up similar to a camping chair.
+- Foldable Beds – They are either tri-fold mattresses or cots with an aluminum frame, or you may find the type that folds up similar to a camping chair.

-- Self-Inflating Mats – They have valves that suck air if opened and puff up on their own, your press and role them to deflate.
+- Self-Inflating Pads – They have valves that suck air if opened and puff up on their own, you press and role them to deflate.
+These are ideal if you are hiking and need a sleeping pad that will roll up into your backpack.

 - Air Mattresses – These can be filled with air when a pump (or some good old manual puff power) is used to inflate them, then roll and press the air out to deflate.

-You’ll find mattresses of different qualities within each of these categories.
+You’ll find mattresses of different qualities and sizes within each of these categories.
 Of course, it’s easier to go for self-inflating and inflatable air mattresses which can pack up much smaller when you’re on a camping trip, but the better the quality, the higher the price tag.
+It can also be hard to find one that fits “just right” for smaller children.

 What to Look for in a Great Kids Camping Mattress

-Here’s a quick look at the things to consider while buying a great kids camping mattress:
+Here’s a quick look at the things to consider while buying a great kid camping mattress:

 Type of Camping Bed